Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 Information about a dataset quickly deteriorates over time [@michenerNongeospatialMetadataEcological1997].
 Metadata is documentation that is a reminder to your future self (and others).
 Without information about how data and samples were collected, final results cannot be interpreted correctly [@smithFieldTrialsHealth2015].

-To get you thinking: will you remember in 10 years what a particular acronym was in your data file?
+Will you remember in 10 years what a particular acronym was in your data file?
 Do you remember why a sample was collected in an unexpected location?
-How would someone else know that a particular sample contained many more insects than the others because you couldn't find it one day and it was left out an extra night?
+How would someone else know that a particular sample contained many more insects than the others because it couldn't be found one day and was left out an extra night?

 ### How is metadata used?